gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 ## Step 4: Migrate your device to the Azure Sphere Template

-You need to **Migrate** the newly enrolled device to the **Azure Sphere** template.
+You need to **Migrate** the newly enrolled device to the **Carbon Dioxide Monitor** template.
 The template maps the JSON formatted telemetry to the dashboard.

 1. Select the newly enrolled device from the **All devices** template.
 2. Click **Migrate**

     ![](resources/iot-central-migrate-device.png)

-3. Select the Azure Sphere Template, and then click migrate.
+3. Select the **Carbon Dioxide Monitor** Template, and then click migrate.

     ![](resources/iot-central-migrate-select-template.png)